 Needless to say, these kinds of messages are exactly what the Supreme Court characterized as discrimination on the basis of sex.
 In 1989.

 Pro Tip: if a company wants to provide advice and training to employees on how to climb the corporate ladder, the better approach is focus on the types of skills and abilities that will lead to success, without attributing them to a particular gender.
 The same approach should be used in hiring, evaluations, and promotions.
 And most important–have a competent employment lawyer review your materials.
 Otherwise, it is probable that your training materials are going to be Exhibit 1 at the trial of a discrimination case.

 Kathleen Jennings, Principal is a principal in the Atlanta office of Wimberly, Lawson, Steckel, Schneider, & Stine, P.C.
-She defends employers in sexual harassment and other employment litigation and provides training and counseling to employers in employment matters.
+She defends employers in employment matters, such as sexual harassment, discrimination, Wage and Hour, OSHA, restrictive covenants, and other employment litigation and provides training and counseling to employers in employment matters.
 She can be contacted at email@example.com.